ignitedcms/gozen/README.md

 http://localhost:3000
 ```

-We recommend using [Go Air](https://github.com/air-verse/air) if you wish to do continuous development with hotreloading.
+We recommend using [Go Air](https://github.com/air-verse/air) if you wish to do continuous development with hot reloading.

 After, your first compilation use